-- Be a third-year student member (Class of 2016) in good standing in the American Optometric Student Association and the American Optometric Association;
+- Be a third-year student member (Class of 2018) in good standing in the American Optometric Student Association and the American Optometric Association;

 - Be a student in good academic standing;

-- Submit a paper, written in English, not to exceed 1,000 words, DUE November 11, 2014.
-This paper needs to address EACH of the following topics:
+- Submit a paper, written in English, not to exceed 1,000 words, as well as a video, not to exceed 3 minutes.

-1. What have you done as a student to prepare yourself to become an active participant as an InfantSEE® provider?
+- What have you done as a student to prepare yourself to become an active participant as an InfantSEE® provider?

-2. How have your clinical experiences directly contributed to your development as a future participant in the InfantSEE® program and how you will translate these experiences into clinical practice as an InfantSEE® provider?
+- How have your clinical experiences directly contributed to your development as a future participant in the InfantSEE® program and how you will translate these experiences into clinical practice as an InfantSEE® provider?

-3. What do you see as the major challenges to providing optometric care to infants and how would you overcome these challenges?
+- What do you see as the major challenges to providing optometric care to infants and how would you overcome these challenges?